gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ### (b, c)
 (b) Analysis of the percentage of chromosome segments with 0, 1 or 2 labelled sister chromatids for wild type prometaphase cells, fixed during the first mitosis after labelling with F-ara-EdU (two-sister labelled).

-(c) Analysis of the percentage of chromosome segments with 0, 1 or 2 labelled sister chromatids for wild type prometaphase cells, fixed during the first mitosis after labelling with F-ara-EdU (two-sister labelled).
+(c) Analysis of the percentage of chromosome segments with 0, 1 or 2 labelled sister chromatids for wild type prometaphase cells, fixed during the second mitosis after labelling with F-ara-EdU (one-sister labelled).

 The Fiji script used to measure the length of chromosome segments can be found here: [notebook]()